-- A. Each contractor and permittee, respectively, shall secure and maintain at its sole expense in full force during the entire contract or permit term, automobile, public liability, aircraft liability, general liability, workers compensation, and professional liability error and omissions, insurance as required by, and in the form and amounts with the endorsements and conditions established by, the County's Risk Manager. - B. Each contract and permit-shall contain provisions, subject to County Counsel review and approval, that the contractor or permittee, respectively, agrees to protect, hold harmless and defend the County, its board, agents, officers, and employees from any and all claims or actions for property damage, personal injury, sickness, disease, or economic and consequential losses, in any way arising out of or incident to the contractor's or permittee's, respectively, acts or omissions under this chapter, and to pay any and all judgments, costs, attorney's fees which may be rendered against the County, its board, agents, officers, and employees in any and all such actions and proceedings.
+- A. Each contractor shall secure and maintain at its sole expense in full force during the entire contract term, automobile, public liability, aircraft liability, general liability, workers compensation, and professional liability error and omissions, insurance as required by, and in the form and amounts with the endorsements and conditions established by, the County's Risk Manager. - B. Each contract shall contain provisions, subject to County Counsel review and approval, that the contractor agrees to protect, hold harmless and defend the County, its board, agents, officers, and employees from any and all claims or actions for property damage, personal injury, sickness, disease, or economic and consequential losses, in any way arising out of or incident to the contractor's acts or omissions under this chapter, and to pay any and all judgments, costs, attorney's fees which may be rendered against the County, its board, agents, officers, and employees in any and all such actions and proceedings.